mikaelbr/bacon-love/exercises/1_intro_to_the_workshop/problem.md

 To get familiar with this workshop format, you will have to create a file using the template below and create and return an eventstream with values that sum up to `6`.
 The event stream should only emit `3` values.
+The interval isn't important.

 ## Template